 \parag{Metrics.} Conventional anomaly segmentation metrics tend to favor larger objects.
-Average Precision or False Positive Rate (FPR) per-pixel metrics, or sIoU, which groups anomalies together, do not provide the correct evaluation metric.
-Our benchmark uses the Average Precision (AP) metric, a standard in instance segmentation that evaluates precision at IoU thresholds from $0.5$ to $0.95$.
-Additionally, we provide the AP50 metric to assess performance at a 50\% IoU threshold, following the community practice.
+Per pixel Average Precision (AP) or False Positive Rate (FPR) metrics, or sIoU \cite{chan2021segmentmeifyoucan}, which groups anomalies together, do not provide the correct evaluation metric.
+We utilize the Cityscapes instance segmentation \cite{cordts2016cityscapes} evaluation suite for anomaly instance segmentation as well as the COCO evaluation suite \cite{lin2014microsoft} for anomalous object detection.
+Our benchmark primarily uses the AP metric (not the be confused with the per-pixel AP), a standard in instance segmentation and object detection.
+We describe it briefly in the following:

-\parag{Detection Benchmark.} While our current focus is instance segmentation, we have converted instance data and predictions into bounding boxes to evaluate anomaly object detection capabilities.
-However, our initial results show that current anomaly detection methods such as VOS~\cite{du2021vos} perform suboptimally in this setup.
-For more details on the detection benchmark we refer readers to the supplementary material and leave this area for future research.